CLRX/CLRX-mirror/doc/GcnTimings.md

 achieve maximum performance, 4 wavefront per compute units must be ran.

 NOTE: Simple single dword (4-byte) instruction is executed in 4 cycles (thanks fast dispatching from cache).
-However, 2 dword instruction requires more cycles (2 or 3) to execution due to bigger size in memory and limits of instruction dispatching.
+However, 2 dword instruction can require 4 extra cycles to execution due to bigger size in memory and limits of instruction dispatching.
 To achieve best performance, we recommend to use single dword instructions.

-## Instruction alignment

-The best place to put 2-dword instruction is 16-byte aligned address.
-It possible to put 2 subsequent 2-dword instructions in that address.
-Any misalignment can give penalty.

 The 'Delay' column contains instruction's delays (how many cycles needed to execute instruction).
 The 'Throughput' contains instruction's throughputs (maximum number of instructions per cycle).

+### Instruction alignment

 Aligmnent Rules for 2-dword instructions (GCN 1.0):